Raritan River Freight Station: History

 World War II brought a temporary surge of traffic to the station, as well as dirt and sand for the construction of the New Jersey Turnpike in the 1950s.
 Steam engines were replaced by diesel engines in 1956, and the Lawrence Brook Mill was rented to a few other companies.
 It kept the line connected, but rarely used.
 After that, only packages would go in and out of the station; the freight used was called less than car load (LCL) freight.
 But this service was discontinued in the 1960s.
 There was a transition from an industrial based to a commercial based economy in New Jersey.
 In the early 1970s, the RRRR had been subsequently owned by the Central Jersey Railroad Company, which had been bankrupt since 1967.
 In 1971, Penn Central Railroad also went bankrupt.
 The Consolidated Railroad Company (Conrail) was created by the US government to acquire all of the bankrupt companies such as Penn Central; it was necessary to keep freight moving for the economy in 1976.
 Amtrak was created for the same goal in 1971; only it was to move people from city to city.
 The RRRR would not join the 1976 Conrail system, not until April 1980 was it absorbed into Conrail because all of the freight's parent companies had been absorbed.

-The Raritan River Chapter of the NRHS have raised for funds to for the process of moving and restpring the freight station.
+The Raritan River Chapter of the NRHS have raised for funds to for the process of moving and restoring the freight station.
 Minor setbacks have occurred such as the rapid deterioration of the station as well as the main freight door being broken into.
 However these events haven't deterred the Raritan River NRHS and with an agreeable price for a concrete foundation with Milltown-based Brown and Glynn.